Essenceia/MoldUPD64/README.md

 This is designed as part of a larger NASDAQ HFT hardware project.

+Note : The current implementation applies backpressure stalling the axi stream input
+    data for 1 cycle at a time.
+The plan is to remove this in the second version of the mold module.

 ## Packet view

 This code takes as input an AXI stream of the UPD payload and decapsulates the